Overview Of Mesoscopic fMRI Data Analysis

 The high-spatial resolution of UHF fMRI data demands very precise alignment of the data from multiple successive runs within a session.
 Alignment is also more difficult than for standard whole-brain data since sub-millimeter fMRI scans cover usually only a small slab of the brain.
 For an optimal across-run alignment, a new (masked) grid search VTC-VTC alignment tool is available.

-Because of its high spatial resolution, UHF MRI data allows to look inside the intrinsic organization of the cortex.
+Because of its high spatial resolution, UHF MRI data allows to look inside the intrinsic organization of the cortex both in depth (laminar fMRI) and along the cortex (columnar fMRI).
 In order to enable sampling functional data at different cortical depth levels, two approaches are availabe.
 One works with high-resolution - but otherwise standard - cortex meshes that are reconstructed at different relative cortical depth levels.
 A more advanced but only locally operating approach creates regular two-dimensional grids at different relative cortical depth levels.
-The latter approach has been successfully used to map the feature-level (columnar-like) organization in specialized brain areas as well as to separate functional data from different cortical layers.
-In some cases only small slabs of the brain are available and it might be necessary to perform precise segmentations of white and grey matter boundaries in a small regions; it might be, for example, useful to perform manual segmentations in a small brain region directly in functional data in order to avoid any misalignments with anatomical data sets.
+The latter approach has been successfully used to map the columnar-like organization of functional features in specialized brain areas as well as to separate functional data from different cortical layers.
+In some cases only small slabs of the brain are available and it might be necessary to perform precise segmentations of white and grey matter boundaries in a small regions; it might be, for example, useful to perform manual segmentations in a small brain region directly in functional data in order to avoid any misalignments with anatomical datasets.
 An increasingly powerful set of tools is currently developed that are described in topic "Manual Segmentation Tools" of the chapter "Brain and Cortex Segmentation".
+Most of the time BrainVoyager's deep neural network (DNN) or advanced segmentation tools should provide good cortex segmentations without the need of extensive manual editing.